Tony118g/captured/README.md

 #### Navigation
 * ##### The Main Navigation Bar
     * The main navigation bar is fully responsive and adaptive.
-    * Links for the user's profile and to log out are displayed in the navbar for logged in users and the links to sign up and log in are removed.
+    * Links for the user's profile and to log out are displayed in the navbar for logged-in users and the links to sign up and log in are removed.

     ![Logged out main navigation bar](documentation/readme-images/logged-out-main-nav.png)